SPORT INJURIES

 By focusing on recovery and training smarter, you can achieve the same, or even better results.
 Often with fewer workouts.

 If you have been training for a long time, or you have just started training, try to follow a personal training program with a reputable personal trainer.
 Here you will learn tools and skills that will help you train smarter and safer for the rest of your sports career.
 Do your homework.
 Choose a personal trainer that’s right for you.
 Physiotherapist Ramon Verdel works together with Renaldo Steinbach of The Self Made Club in Leiden.
-Renaldo provides personal training of a very high quality level.
-With his pleasant manner he can give you a personal training program that will make you feel good and you will notice quick results.
+Renaldo gives personal training at a very high level of quality and with his pleasant manner he can give you a personal training program where you feel good and where you will quickly notice the results.

 In case of sports injuries, we will first investigate what exactly is going on and whether there is something we can already do to provide relief.
 It is very important to get back to your normal movements as soon as possible.
 We will also look for the cause of your injury.
 If you fell and you have broken something, then the cause is fairly clear.
 But why do you suddenly suffer from a muscle while you have been doing the same sport for years?
 Maybe there is something in the kinetic chain that does not quite work as it should.
 This could have made you activate compensation mechanisms without knowing.
 We are experts in finding these compensation mechanisms and in solving them.